vetonnshala/vetonnshala/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🎓 &nbsp; A senior student at the University of Prishtina, Faculty of Electrical and Computer Engineering, Department of Computer Engineering.
+- 🎓 &nbsp; An undergraduate student at the University of Prishtina, Faculty of Electrical and Computer Engineering, Department of Computer Engineering.
-- 💼 &nbsp; Front-End Developer | Android Developer.
+  - 💼 &nbsp; Software Developer.

 <h3>🛠 Tech Stack</h3>